City

 What is it like to work in Durham, NC?

 Working in Durham, NC, offers a mix of professional opportunities and a pleasant lifestyle.
-The Research Triangle Park, home to major companies like IBM and Cisco, provides a dynamic work environment.
-The area also boasts a strong educational presence with institutions like Duke University and North Carolina Central University.
+The Research Triangle Park, home to major companies like IBM and Cisco, provides a dynamic environment for tech professionals.
+The area also boasts a strong academic presence, with Duke University and North Carolina Central University contributing to a vibrant research and education sector.

 Working in Durham, NC, offers a unique blend of professional opportunities and a vibrant community.
-The city is home to several major employers, including Duke University, which is a significant source of jobs in healthcare, education, and research.
-Additionally, companies like IBM, Cisco, and Glaxo Smith Kline have established a presence in Durham, providing a diverse range of career options.
-The tech and biotech sectors are particularly strong, making Durham a hub for innovation and growth.
+The city is home to several major companies, including Duke Energy, which provides a range of jobs in energy and utilities.
+Research Triangle Park, a hub of innovation, houses companies like IBM and Glaxo Smith Kline, offering careers in tech and pharmaceuticals.
+The presence of these companies ensures a dynamic job market with diverse career options.

 View jobs in Durham, NC